mist64/cbmbus_doc/6 JiffyDOS.md

 ### Escape Mode

-The LOAD protocol starts and ends in "escape mode".
+The LOAD protocol is framed by "escape mode".
 It is used to allow the device to signal:

+* data is ready: switch to the "byte receive" mode
-* no more data is currently ready, which allows the device to stall (e.g. if it needs to fetch a new block from the media)
+* data is not ready: this allows the device to stall (e.g. if it needs to fetch a new block from the media)
-* more data is ready
-* EOI, that is, the end of the file has been reached
+* "EOI": the end of the file has been reached
-* there has been an error ("timeout")
+* "timeout": there has been an error

 XXX EOI gets sent *after* the last byte

+The following diagram shows the escape mode part of a LOAD protocol session:

 ![](docs/cbmbus/jiffydos-load-escape.png =601x167)

+* The device signals that data is ready (!EOI) and the protocol switches to byte receive mode.
+* After a certain number of bytes, byte receive mode switches back to escape mode.
+* This can be repeated an arbitrary number of times.
+* As soon as end of the file has been reached, or if there was an error, the device signals EOI.

+(An empty file would cause the device to signal EOI in the first iteration of escape mode.)

+In practice, one byte receive mode transmits a full block worth of data, as it is cached in the device's RAM.
+Whenever it runs out of cached data, it switches the protocol to escape mode, stalls in the step that signals EOI/!EOI and reads the next block from the media.

+Let's go through the steps of escape mode in detail:

 #### 0: Initial State
 ![](docs/cbmbus/jiffydos-25.png =601x131)